Shengxiang-Joey-Wu/Shengxiang-Joey-Wu.github.io/_posts/2023-01-06-plasmon-induced-nonthermal-carriers.md

 Since $e^{i\theta}-1=2ie^{i\theta/2}\sin(\theta/2)$

 Eq.
-XX becomes
+27 becomes

 $$a_s(t)=\frac{-iV_{sn}}{\hbar}[\frac{e^{i(\omega_{sn}-\omega)t/2}\sin[(\omega_{sn}-\omega)t/2]}{\omega_{sn}-\omega}+\frac{e^{i(\omega_{sn}+\omega)t/2}\sin[(\omega_{sn}+\omega)t/2]}{\omega_{sn}+\omega}],$$

 The first term in eq.
-XX is *absorption* while the second term is *stimulated emission*.
+28 is *absorption* while the second term is *stimulated emission*.

+Notice that the terms in eq.
+28 are only significant when $\omega\approx\pm\omega_{sn}$, that is, a matching of the frequency of the harmonic interaction with the energy splitting between quantum states.
+Consider the resonance conditions that will maximize each term (Figure 3):

 **References**
 1. Khurgin, J. B. How to deal with the loss in plasmonics and metamaterials. *Nat Nanotechnol* **2015**, *10* (1), 2-6.
 2. Manjavacas, A.; Liu, J. G.; Kulkarni, V.; Nordlander, P. Plasmon-Induced Hot Carriers in Metallic Nanoparticles. *ACS Nano* **2014**, *8* (8), 7630-7638.